pedromassango/Material-Design-Components-Sample/README.md

 # Material-Design-Components-Sample
-A repository to show all use case of Materia Design Components in Android
+A repository to show all use case of Material Design Components in Android.